zyedidia/Literate/README.md

 Additional command line flags are:

-* -html: Only generate HTML output
+* --weave -w: Only generate HTML output
-* -code: Only generate code output
+* --tangle -t: Only generate code output
-* -noindex: Do not create an index
-* --out-dir=dir: Put the output files in the specified directory
+* --out-dir -odir DIR: Put the output files in the specified directory
 * --no-output: Do not generate any files, only show errors
+* --compiler: Run the `@compiler` command

 # Features
 ### In addition to those of CWEB